Section 1.4 Defining Functions

 docstring

 is a string that appears as the first statement in the function body.
-It describes what the function does and how to use it.After redefining the function and running the above cell, view the
+This documentation can be accessed using the help()

 docstring